When we say a couple, we always picture two individuals who are deeply in love with each other and are in a committed relationship.

 2. Sort the open relationship

-Like, either of the individuals may be involved in a relationship with one or many.
+Either of the individuals may be involved in a relationship with one or many.
 Or there could be a chance wherein both of them are involved with another two who are not at all related.

 3. Don’t rush into things

-The entire idea of open relationship might excite you, but your partner may be a bit skeptical about it.
+The entire idea of an open relationship might excite you, but your partner may be a bit skeptical about it.
 It’s imperative to say that rushing into things will only lead to additional problems later on.
 So, give it some time.

 4. Setting up emotional boundaries

 Like sexual boundaries, you would need to attentively set up emotional boundaries.
+This is one of the crucial open relationship rules.

 When in open relationship, you both should be welcoming to the idea of your partner hooking up with someone from dating platforms.
 It shouldn’t happen that you are doing this with no regret and get jealous when your partner does.